jser/realtime.jser.info/_posts/2012-03-15-its-time-to-start-using-javascript-strict-mode-nczonline.md

 date: '2012-03-15T15:20:00Z'
 ---
 strict modeの機能紹介
-"keep in mind that one of the goals of strict mode is to allow for faster debugging of issues."
+&quot;keep in mind that one of the goals of strict mode is to allow for faster debugging of issues.&quot;